-How to be a Super Sharer
+How to be a Super Pet Sharer

-The big thing for most Pet owners (you, our Sharers) is overcoming “the fear”.
+The big thing for most Pet owners (you as our Pet Sharer) is overcoming “the fear”.
 It’s a big deal to find someone you trust and feel comfortable leaving your fur baby and best buddy with.
 We at Share My Pet totally understand these feelings and the emotions and questions you may have before you feel you are ready to start sharing your pet.
 Once you find a Carer who instills a sense of trust and calm in you, then you will know you’ve found the right match.
 A sure sign of a great match is seeing how happy your pet is to see their Carer or how happy and relaxed they are when they come back from an outing.

 Communication will initially be made via the Share My Pet messenger system.
 Use the messenger to get to know each other a bit.
 Once you feel like you would like to meet in the “real world” arrange a date that suits you both.
 Share My Pet advises all initial meetings take place in neutral areas such as a cafe or dog-friendly park.
 Once you have both decided that you’re a good match, phone numbers and personal details such as addresses can be exchanged.
-At no point of interacting via the Share My Pet site can either party see the address or phone number of the other person.
+At no point in interacting via the Share My Pet site can either party see the address or phone number of the other person.
 This is something only you can arrange between yourselves after meeting up in person.

 TRUST and HONESTY are crucial to all the relationships you will form between yourself and your Carer.
-Be really honest about your pet, including their likes and dislikes, favourite foods, any medical history, current or past injuries, diet and intolerances.
+Be really honest about your pet, including their likes and dislikes, favorite foods, any medical history, current or past injuries, diet, and intolerances.
 Share information about how your pet is around children and other animals.
 The more information your Carer has about your pet the better.
 Your Carer is there to provide your pet with fun, enjoyable companionship so if they know your pet’s favourite games, hangouts, treats and activities – all the better!
 Carers are going to want to know your family rules in regards to commands and safety, e.g., never letting Rover off the lead as they have no road safety smarts; correct feeding amounts; voice commands used and so forth.

 ACCURATE INFORMATION ABOUT YOUR PET